Xilinx/SME-Developer-Labs/AVFILTER_Lab.md

 After the build process, you can find a new directory XlnxFilter (though it does not contain the Xilinx 2D filter yet).
 You can find the ```ffmpeg``` executable inside XlnxFilter/bin/ffmpeg

 ### Xilinx 2D filter FFmpeg plugin code
-You can find all related code inside the **plugin_code** directory.
-The steps below describe how Xilinx 2D filter is integrated inside the FFMpeg.
-You DO NOT need to edit any file.
+You can find all plugin related code inside the **plugin_code** directory.
+We will observe these files to understand how we have integrated Xilinx 2D filter inside the FFMpeg. **You DO NOT need to edit any file in this section**.

 1. First step to register the new filter.
 Open the **plugin_code/allfilters.c** file and find the following entry (**line 140**).
     ```bash